 1. Sleep in a Cave Hotel

 Cappadocia is a traveler’s dream with gorgeous cave hotels carved directly into the rock and delectable cuisine on every corner.
-And one of the top things to do during your visit is to actually sleep in a cave hotel.
+And one of the top things to do in Cappadocia is to actually sleep in a cave hotel.
 Taskonaklar is a boutique-style cave hotel located just outside of Göreme in the small historic town of Uçhisar.
 The land surrounding Taskonaklar was purchased originally as ancient cave ruins and the architect kept the integrity of the original rooms in the present-day design.

 While the town of Göreme is more of a busy backpacker scene, the town of Uçhisar is home to upscale boutique hotels and offers the best views of Cappadocia in the region.
 The town is quiet and quaint with delicious local fare and friendly locals.
 And it is only a short ride to Göreme.
 We would most definitely recommend staying in Uçhisar during your trip to Cappadocia.

 Each cave room at Taskonaklar is different and unique and will make you feel as though you are actually sleeping in an ancient cave, but with all the modern-day conveniences.
 Intricate stonework and antique furniture create the foundation of each room while luxurious bedding and traditional decor give it flare.